PERSONAL CARE SERVICES PROVIDER IN CALIFORNIA

 Prerequisites:

-Register your business with the Arkansas Secretary of State
+Register your business with the California Secretary of State

 Obtain EIN from the IRS and NPI (Type 2)